Can You Reuse Stair Railing Posts During a Handrail Remodel?

 1. The Posts Are Structurally Sound

-3. The Design Still Matches Your Vision
+3. The Style Still Matches Your Design

-No visible cracks, warping, or signs of moisture damage
+No visible cracks, warping, or water damage

 When You Should Replace Stair Railing Posts Instead

-1. The Posts Are Damaged or Unstable
+1. The Posts Are Damaged or Loose

-2. The Posts Don’t Meet Modern Building Codes
+2. They Don’t Meet Current Building Code

-3. You’re Changing the Railing Layout
+3. You’re Changing the Stair Layout

 Thinking about starting fresh?
 Our room-by-room guide to the best indoor railing materials can help you choose what’s next.